nikhilshah26/TCI-FLOGO-CICD/README.md

-# CI/CD workflow for deploying/copying/testing FLOGO applications to TIBCO Cloud Integration using python script hosted on github.
+# CI/CD workflow for deploying/copying/testing FLOGO applications in TIBCO Cloud Integration using python script hosted on github.

 ## Description